namanshenoy/docker-mailserver-s3-backup/README.md

 This is meant to run as a cronjob repeatedly.
 To run this:
 * Git clone this.
-* Use PGP to decrypt the secrets.json.encrypted file
+* Use GPG to decrypt the secrets.json.gpg file
 * Update any settings as required
 * Add the python file to your root user's crontab